GrandSuccess87/GoogleBookSearch/README.md

 3. Javascript
 4. Bootstrap 4.0
 5. AJAX/JSON
+6. Local Storage
-5. HTML5
+7. HTML5
-6. CSS3
+8. CSS3

 **Challenges**
-- Finding the appropriate tools and technologies to run my test cases
+- Finding the appropriate tools and technologies to run my test cases.
+So far I've tried: mocha and chai as well as karma, but I am still working on this.
 - For some reason, deploying to heroku proved to be relatively difficult compared to my past experiences. (several times I received errors regarding inability to parse the package.json)
 So the app is deployed <a href="https://grandsuccess87.github.io/GoogleBookSearch/">here</a> on Github.
+- Maintaining content between web browser tabs for the user.
+I used local storage as a way to store data in the users' current browswer session.

 **Notes**
 <hr>